microscopic-image-analysis/geosss/README.md

 # GeoSSS: Geodesic Slice Sampling on the Sphere

-This Python package implements two novel tuning-free MCMC algorithms, an **ideal geodesic slice sampler** based on accept/reject strategy and a **shrinkage-based geodesic slice sampler** to sample from spherical distributions on arbitrary dimensions.
+This python package implements two novel tuning-free MCMC algorithms, an **ideal geodesic slice sampler** based on accept/reject strategy and a **shrinkage-based geodesic slice sampler** to sample from spherical distributions on arbitrary dimensions.
 The package also includes the implementation of random-walk Metropolis-Hastings (RWMH) and Hamiltonian Monte Carlo (HMC) whose step-size parameter is automatically tuned.
 As shown in our [paper](https://doi.org/10.48550/arXiv.2301.08056), our algorithms have outperformed RWMH and HMC for spherical distributions.

 This demo quickly illustrates that.
 We consider a target that is a mixture of von Mises-Fisher distribution on a 2-sphere with concentration parameter $\kappa=80$.
 By using $10^3$ samples, our samplers GeoSSS (reject) and GeoSSS (shrink) (top row) explore all modes, whereas RWMH and HMC (bottom row) get stuck in a single mode.